 Buy Silver Britannia Coins Online WITHOUT VAT

-The opportunity to buy silver Britannia coins offers small investors and those wishing to diversify their portfolio with a chance of owning the most popular silver bullion coin in the UK.
+The opportunity to buy the silver Britannia offers small investors and those wishing to diversify their portfolio with a chance of owning the most popular silver bullion coin in the UK.
 As the largest and purest legal tender British coin available on the market, a Britannia silver coin is available at a low entry cost and represents a highly divisible but stable asset.
-As legal tender, the coins are capital gains tax free meaning any profits you make on reselling your silver coins is yours to keep.
+As legal tender, they are capital gains tax free meaning any profits you make on resale are yours to keep.
 Not only that but the silver coins we supply are also sourced to ensure they are UK VAT free.
-One of the most popular investment silver bullion coins, the 1 oz British Silver Britannia is issued by the Royal Mint and, since 2013, is rated with a purity of 999.0 containing 1 troy ounce of silver.
-When you buy a silver Britannia with Physical Gold Limited, we provide fully insured delivery direct to your door with most purchases being received within 1-2 business days.
+One of the most popular investments are the 1 oz British Silver Britannia is issued by the Royal Mint and, since 2013, is rated with a purity of 999.0 containing 1 troy ounce of silver.
+When you buy these with Physical Gold Limited, we provide fully insured delivery direct to your door with most purchases being received within 1-2 business days.

-In 2014, there was a mix-up at the Royal Mint and around 17,000 silver Britannia coins were incorrectly struck with in incorrect obverse taken from the Lunar series.
-Dubbed the ‘Mule Britannia’ due to the fact the coin features the ‘Year of the Horse’ design, a rare silver Britannia of this design can attract large premiums on resale.Prior to 2013, mintage of silver Britannia coins was limited but now the Royal Mint produce these bullion coins based on demand.
-However, there are versions of these coins that attract a scarcity value including 5oz and 1oz proof coins, proof sets and limited edition presentation coins.
+In 2014, there was a mix-up at the Royal Mint and around 17,000 silver Britannias were incorrectly struck with in incorrect obverse taken from the Lunar series.
+Dubbed the ‘Mule Britannia’ due to the fact the coin features the ‘Year of the Horse’ design, a rare silver Britannia of this design can attract large premiums on resale.Prior to 2013, mintage was limited but now the Royal Mint produce these bullion coins based on demand.
+However, there are versions that attract a scarcity value including 5oz proof, 1oz proof, proof sets and limited edition presentations.

 While we can offer storage for silver bars in offshore BSIA regulated (British Security Industry Association) vaults in the Channel Islands, we only offer delivery of silver coins .
-This is the only way we can offer our products free from VAT due to the various tax treatments of coins and bars.
+This is the only way we can offer our products free from VAT due to the various tax treatments.
 We recommend you opt for silver bars if you want tax free exposure to silver without having to store it.
 Our VAT free silver coins appeal to those you wish to take possession while maintaining tax efficiency.For home storage, you are free to make your own arrangements either with a safety deposit box with your local bank or in a secure location at home.
 We can supply accessories for storage and these can be purchased from our online shop.
-However, if you buy the Silver Britannia in quantities of 25 then these come in convenient stackable tubes.
+However, if you buy them in quantities of 25 then these come in convenient stackable tubes.

 Silver Britannias are the most popular silver investment coin in the UK.
-The represent very good value as coins are mass-produced to bullion finish which keeps production costs low.
-The coins are legal tender, so any gains made on the coins are also tax free.
+They represent very good value as they are mass-produced to bullion finish which keeps production costs low.
+They are legal tender, so any gains made are also tax free.

-Silver Britannias are best purchased through a professional precious metals broker.
+They are best purchased through a professional precious metals broker.
 Reputable dealers can be found on bnta.net.
 Most will offer discounts for quantity purchases, so it’s best to buy in one go to achieve the best discounts, rather than little and often.
-Certain online portals are structured to deliver Silver Britannias without the need to charge VAT, saving a further 20%.
+Certain online portals are structured to deliver them without the need to charge VAT, saving a further 20%.

-The silver Britannia is released in three ways; as proof coins, uncirculated bullion coins, and as part of proof sets.
+The coin is released in three ways; as proof, uncirculated bullion, and as part of proof sets.
 Mintage numbers have varied from year to year for each of these categories, but have settled on 2,500 for both proof types, and 100,000 for the bullion coins since 2008.
-Mintage on silver Britannias has become unlimited since 2013, in an attempt to meet the rising investment demand.
+Mintage has become unlimited since 2013, in an attempt to meet the rising investment demand.

-As a popular investment coin, the easiest and safest way to sell silver Britannia coins is to a reputable precious metals dealer.
+As a popular investment coin, the easiest and safest way to sell them is to a reputable precious metals dealer.
 This enables you to agree a competitive price with the dealer, send them your coins, and receive payment quickly.
 An alternative is to sell privately where collectors may pay a premium.
 However, this can be fraught with danger.

-Silver Britannia coins are legal tender within the UK.
-They possess the requirements of featuring the monarch’s bust and a face value, £2 in the case of the 1oz Silver Britannia.
-In theory, you could use it to buy goods up to the value of £2 in a UK shop, however, the silver content alone, makes the coin wort many times tat.
-In practise, the legal tender status increases the coins’ appeal as an investment as tis qualifies it as tax free.
+Absoutely, they are legal tender within the UK.
+They possess the requirements of featuring the monarch’s bust and a face value, £2 in the case of the 1oz version.
+In theory, you could use it to buy goods up to the value of £2 in a UK shop, however, the silver content alone, makes the coin wort many times that.
+In practice, the legal tender status increases the coins’ appeal as an investment as this qualifies it as tax free.

 Both coins are world-renowned and produced to a number of finishes.
 The Britannia can be bought slightly cheaper in the UK and has an increased fineness of 999.9 versus the Eagle’s 999.0.
 Both can be easily sold anywhere in the world.
 The Britannia is preferred within the UK due to it’s Capital Gains Tax free status, whereas the silver Eagle is more popular in the US and Canada.